Skip to main content

 If you would like to render UI specifically in response to a mutation failure, you can use .catch on your mutation call.
 For example:

-sendMessage(newMessageText).catch(error => {
+sendMessage(newMessageText).catch((error) => {

-// Do something with your error here.
+// Do something with `error` here

 });